Our Mission, Our Passion & Our Faith Bring Hope

 In an effort to reach all who struggle with homelessness and poverty, Hope Gospel Mission adopts the following policy on non-discrimination:

-Hope Gospel Mission accepts male and female residents to its shelters who are of the age of maturity (18 years or older).
-Clients must be drug and alcohol free at time of intake and be willing to follow the shelter's policies.
+Hope Gospel Mission accepts male and female residents to its homes who are of the age of maturity (18 years or older).
+Clients must be drug and alcohol free at time of intake and be willing to follow the home's policies.

 Given this entrance criteria, Hope Gospel Mission accepts all walk-in residents regardless of age, race, sex, creed, religion, sexual orientation, marital status, criminal background* or type or degree of disability.
 Our facilities are barrier-free; however, residents must be able to work and care for themselves and not require nursing staff.